 France Weather, climate and geography

-The Atlantic influences the climate of the western coastal areas from the Loire to the Basque region where the weather is temperate and relatively mild with rainfall throughout the year.
-Summers can be very hot and sunny – sunburn can be a risk if you’re unprepared.
-Inland areas are mild and the French slopes of the Pyrenees are renowned for their sunshine record.
-A Mediterranean climate exists on the Riviera, and in Provence and Roussillon.
-Weather in the French Alps is variable.
-Continental weather is present in Auvergne, Burgundy and the Rhône Valley.
-Very strong winds (such as the Mistral) can occur throughout the entire region.
+Northeastern areas have warm summers and colder winters with rainfall distributed throughout the year and snowfall likely in winter.
+The Atlantic influences the climate of the western coastal areas from the Loire to the Basque region, where the weather is temperate and relatively mild with rainfall throughout the year.
+Summers here can be very hot and sunny – sunburn may be a risk if you’re unprepared.

 One of the prettiest natural spectacles occurs in Provence between the last week of June and first week of August, when lavender fields in The Luberon are in full bloom.